-Item Amount Description of Disbursements Recipient Computer Hardware and Software \$ 820,209 Computer Hardware/Software/CADS Hawaii, Kauai and Oahu PSAPs are undergoing modernization of its CAD systems for its PSAP to continue to provide first responders with the services necessary to assist in the rescue of its endangered citizens and visitors.
-Maintenance Hawaii, Kauai and Oahu PSAPs waintenance Program Mgt.
-Consulting Services \$ 179,181 Akimeka, LLC provides continued Enhanced 911 Program Management Services and Geographic Information Systems Services for the counties of Hawaii, Maui, Honolulu and Kauai.
-The services rendered include: 1.
-Program mgmt. support.
-2. PSAP Day-to-Day Operational support.
-3. Geographic Information System (GIS) services.
-4. Master Street Address Guide (MSAG) services.
-5. Database synchronization.
-Benefits include: 1.
-Up-to-date location information on emergency calls received by the respective dispatch center.
-2. Current GIS information.
-3. Coordination for implementation and testing of new additions to the network with wireline, wireless, VoIP and Telemetric service providers.
-4. Dealing with only one company with which to coordinate activities and issues.
-Hawaii, Kauai and Oahu PSAPs Distance true data base coffusors is a new orful to al Imagery Data Base \$ 491,893 Pictometry database software is a powerful tool for the first responder which provides detailed imagery of every square foot of a region and can navigate quickly and easily between views of a map to images associated with its specific features contained within images such as doors, manholes, fences, and fire hydrants.
+ltem Amount Description of Disbursements Recipient Computer Hardware/Software/CADS Computer Hardware and Software \$ 1,249,395 Hawaii, Kauai and Oahu PSAPs are undergoing modernization of its CAD systems for its PSAP to continue to provide first responders with the services necessary to assist in the rescue of its endangered citizens and visitors.
+Maintenance All PSAPs Akimeka, LLC provides continued Enhanced 911 Program Management Services and Program Mgt.
+Consulting Services \$ 1,390,321 All PSAPs coordinate activities and issues. lmagery Data Base \$ 1,026,702 Pictometry database software is a powerful tool for the first responder which provides detailed imagery of every square foot of a region and can navigate quickly and easily between views of a map to images associated with its specific features contained within images such as doors, manholes, fences, and fire hydrants.
 With this capability, first responders may be directed to the emergency in the most direct route and in the case of high rise buildings, the software will acknowledge any obstacles that may impede a rapid response.
-Hawaii PSAP Computer Hardware and Software \$ 461,045 Maintenance support from vendors is essential to keep hardware and software running efficiently and provide immediate troubleshooting support.
-ALL PSAPs Maintenance
+Hawaii PSAP Computer Hardware and Software Maintenance \$ 993,066 Maintenance support from vendors is essential to keep hardware and software running efficiently and provide immediate troubleshooting support.
+ALL PSAPs \$ 3,410,089 Subtotal Maintenance